silpion/solutionscamp-2014-ansible-world/README.md

 It features a low learning curve to get results quickly, is extremely flexible and may get mis-used as *better shell scripting solution*.

 Ansible does require SSH infrastructure only which makes it ideal to automate distributable projects without forcing users to install additional software/services.

-When things are flexible there's a need to define some rules how to work with such a tool, like a style guide or project integration.

 One reason to decide for Ansible is the low learing curve, the target